asyrafzlkln96/ping_tool_availability/README.md

 # ping_tool_availability
-A ping tool availability check developed in Django framework
+A ping tool availability check developed in Django framework.

 # Usage
 * Run pip install -r requirements.txt to install Django and other dependencies.